Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 7 November 2025 14.27.32 UTC
+- WIB: Jumat, 7 November 2025 15.36.47 UTC
-- WITA: Jumat, 7 November 2025 15.27.32 UTC
+- WITA: Jumat, 7 November 2025 16.36.47 UTC
-- WIT: Jumat, 7 November 2025 16.27.32 UTC
+- WIT: Jumat, 7 November 2025 17.36.47 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: technology
+Kategori: funny